IBM/SalesEnablement-VMware-L3/docs/Shared/Managing.md

 ![](_attachments/shared-managing-28.png)

-**DNS**, or the Domain Name System, provides the mapping between IP addresses (such as the ones specified earlier) and the "name" addreses that you typically enter into a web browser.
-A DNS relay can be enabled for the edge gateway we have configured thus far; however, it must be configured before deployment and cannot be modified after the fact.
+**DNS**, or the Domain Name System, provides the mapping between IP addresses (such as the ones specified earlier) and the "name" address that you typically enter into a web browser (```www.google.com```, for example).
+A DNS relay can be enabled for the edge gateway previously configured; however, the DNS relay must be set before deployment and cannot be modified after the fact.

 59. **Enable** the **Use Edge DNS** slider.
 The remaining fields below can remain blank.